-Throughout a bond hearing an Atlanta criminal lawyer can be a major factor in what the person’s bond is or whether they receive bond at all.
+Throughout a bond hearing a criminal lawyer can be a major factor in what the person’s bond is or whether they receive bond at all.
 With this said, it is important to get in contact with an attorney as soon as possible so they can begin investigating the offense and preparing a defense.

-In Georgia, most bond hearings are held at the county magistrate courts.
+In Georgia, bond hearings are generally held at the county magistrate courts.
 Many of these courts are located in the county jails.
 If bond is denied at that level, then the person has a right to ask for a second bond hearing in either the state or superior court, depending where the charges go.
 Most of the counties have a state court that handles jury trials for misdemeanor cases.
 Every county has a superior court, which handles all types of cases including any case that has a felony charge, so a person can actually ask for a second bond hearing at the trial level court in either a state court or superior court.

-The factors for bond in misdemeanor and felony cases are the same in Georgia.
+The factors for setting bond in court for misdemeanor and felony cases are the same in Georgia.
 The only difference is who can set bond.
 In all misdemeanor cases, any court that has jurisdiction over the charges may set bond.
 For a limited number of felonies, including aggravated child molestation, murder, kidnapping with bodily harm, and some other charges, bond may only be set in Georgia by a superior court judge, but whether it is a DUI charge or a kidnapping charge, the factors to be considered are the same.

 The judge will then decide whether the person is a risk to the community—specifically a risk to commit further felonies.
 In this regard, judges look at the nature of the current charges and the person’s criminal history.
 The next factor is whether the person is a risk to harass or intimidate witnesses.
 Again, this is a fact-based encounter; it really depends on who the witnesses are.
 If the witnesses are also the victims, if they are minors, or if they are family members, it might be an indication that the person is likely to harass or intimidate them.
 However, if the witnesses are law enforcement officers, then it is less likely that they will be subjected to harassment.